“Counselling is an act of courage - it’s a bold step away from the familiar, into an unfamiliar space where hope lives.”

 $140 per session - payable in cash or e-transfer on the day of the session.

-Women and teen girls ages 13+
+Women and youth ages 16+

 “Nicole was recommended by my Pastor to deal with my lack of boundaries and an eating disorder that I have struggled with since I was 13 years old.
 Right away Nicole put my mind at ease.
 She is warm and funny and she helped me remember who I was and who I am in Gods eyes.
 Remembering Who’s I am has been key to my healing, and I am so grateful God brought Nicole into my life.”